President: Carter Hick, Attorney

 Secretary: Mary Linders

-Treasurer: Candace Wood, Chief Financial Officer for Community Youth Services
+Treasurer: Candace Wood, CPA/MBA Business owner (Back Office Services) former Chief Financial Officer for Community Youth Services

 Emily Teachout is a wildlife biologist with the U.S. Fish and Wildlife Service.
 She specializes on the Endangered Species Act and conservation of a threatened seabird, the Marbled Murrelet.
 Her personal life centers around enjoying the native flora and fauna of the Pacific Northwest, and on making old time music with her family and friends.
 As a guitar player and fiddler you may see her with her family band Fiddlie-I-Ay, or with the trio Yodelady.
 Emily is a co-founder and programming coordinator of the Oly Old Time Music Festival, a weekend of traditional Appalachian-inspired music and dance.
 She is also the proprietor of Raincrow Productions where she presents events ranging from Cajun music concerts, to rip-roaring square dances.
 She loves the inter-generational nature and community building power of traditional dance, music and art in its many and varied forms and is thrilled to be part of Arbutus’ ability to foster these opportunities in Olympia.